uic-evl/DOE_DigitalTwin/Unity/Unity_Phase3/DigitalTwin_Unity/README.md

 This project was made in Unity version **2022.3.30f1**

 This project requires an Isaac Sim counterpart scene.
-You can find this on Spirit's Nucleus under `"/Projects/Digital Twin/unity_connection/pos_from_unity.usd"`
+You can find this on Spirit's Nucleus under `"/Projects/Digital Twin/unity_connection/pos_from_unity.usd"`.
+The Unity application will connect to the Issac Sim USD stage when the OVIS simulation is running.
+The purpose of this connection is to have Unity send VR user inputs to OVIS so that OVIS can perform the IK computation.
+The results to this computation are then published so that they may be used by the virtual and physical arms.

 ZMQ-Unity code adapted from [gench23's repo](https://github.com/gench23/unity-zeromq-client)
 ROS-Unity ArticulationBody control code adapted from [bryceikeda's repo](https://github.com/bryceikeda/SpotTutorial)